cockroachdb/docs/v20.1/cockroachcloud-cluster-management.md

 build_for: [cockroachcloud]
 ---

-This page describes the cluster management, backup/restore, and cluster deletion workflows.
+This page describes the cluster management and cluster deletion workflows.

 ## View Clusters page